 I’ll be at Videri Chocolate Factory in downtown Raleigh (327 W. Davie Street) from 11:30am-12:30pm on Tuesdays from January to May 2014.
 There’s free parking in the adjacent lot.

 Why am I doing Office Hours?
 Having a standing one-hour block each week will help me fit more face-to-face meetings into my schedule.
 I’d love to meet you!

 Office Hours aren’t a substitute for an in-depth Agency Firebox consulting project or coaching session, of course—but buy yourself a cup of hot chocolate or Stumptown coffee from Videri’s coffee counter and let’s chat.

-If you’re visiting from out of town, Tweet me at @KarlSakas or call me at 919-410-6224 to double-check ahead of time, just in case.
+If you’re visiting from out of town, Tweet me at @KarlSakas or call me at 919-410-6224 to double-check ahead of time, just in case (I may have an occasional conflict).
 See you soon!

 I recently published this article about marketing agency management at the Agency Firebox blog:

 Digital marketing agency CEO Greg Hoy of Happy Cog recently wrote on Medium about the results of soliciting employee feedback during his first 360 degree evaluation.

 The feedback from his employees wasn’t always pretty—his team said he was doing a lot worse running the digital experience agency than he thought he was doing.
 Or as he titled his article, “My employees reviewed me, and I kind of suck.”